 CMS members and volunteers collect mushrooms for the display at the Mount Pisgah Arboretum Mushroom Festival.
-CMS organizes several forays starting the weekend prior to the festival.
+CMS organizes several field trips starting the weekend prior to the festival.
 Collecting for the Mushroom Festival is very different than foraging for edible mushrooms.
 You may have the opportunity to harvest a few edibles, but the primary purpose will be to collect the widest diversity of mushroom specie s we can find.
 If you have never collected for the Mushroom Festival Display you are in for a treat.
 You will see and collect mushrooms that you may have never noticed before, and you will be amazed at the diversity!

-CMS members receive email invitations to register for the CMS forays to collect mushrooms for the festival.
-If you would like to attend one of these forays, please become a CMS Member (membership starts at $15).
+CMS members receive email invitations to register for the CMS field trips to collect mushrooms for the festival.
+If you would like to attend one of these field trips, please become a CMS Member (membership starts at $15).
 If you plan on going out on your own, below are some guidelines to help you collect so that your mushrooms will be usable for the display.

 - A personal use mushroom permit is required to collect in some areas.
 Please check the CMS Permit Page for requirements.